datacarpentry/astronomy-python/_episodes/06-photo.md

 used to reproduce the results and create new work based on the research."

-This Jupyter notebook is an example of reproducible research because it contains all of the code needed to reproduce the results, including the database queries that download the data and analysis.
+This lesson is an example of reproducible research because it contains all of the code needed to reproduce the results, including the database queries that download the data and the analysis.

-In this lesson we used an isochrone to derive a polygon, which we used to select stars based on photometry.
+In this episode, we used an isochrone to derive a polygon, which we used to select stars based on photometry.
 So it is important to record the polygon as part of the data analysis pipeline.

-Here's how we can save it in an HDF file.
+Here is how we can save it in an HDF5 file.

 ~~~
 filename = 'gd1_data.hdf'